An Active Flux method for the Euler equations based on the exact acoustic evolution operator: Evolution operator for linear acoustics

 Thus,

 The ability to combine solutions across wedges as a simple sum is a consequence of the solution formula above.
 Finally, when applying the solution formula for every degree of freedom, $\vec x$ is fixed and the result is simply a polynomial in $t$ with easily precomputable coefficients.
-The next sections state these polynomials; by linearity one can consider initial data in different variables separately.
 For the sake of giving the reader a quicker access to the Section \ref{sec:euler}, which goes on to develop a method for the Euler equations, detailed computations are found in the Appendix \ref{sec:sphericalmean}.